One person killed, five injured in New York subway shooting

 One person has been killed and five others injured in a shooting at a subway station in New York City, authorities in the United States’s biggest city have said.

-The shooting occurred at a train platform in the Bronx at about 4:30pm (21:30 GMT) on Monday as office workers and students were beginning their evening commute, according to authorities.
+Gunfire broke out after an argument between two groups of teenagers at a train platform in the Bronx on Monday as office workers and students were beginning their evening commute, according to authorities.

 Keep readinglist of 4 items